vuestorefront/shopware-pwa/docs/landing/project/contribution.md

 is:open is:issue -label:"Shopware Task" -label:"Core Team"
 ```

 After choosing the task, you can solve the problem and create a pull request (PR).
-Feature requests should be discussed on our Slack channel (please see the link in [README.md](https://github.com/DivanteLtd/shopware-pwa)).
+Feature requests should be discussed on our Discord channel (please see the link in [README.md](https://github.com/DivanteLtd/shopware-pwa)).
 After the discussion, please create the issue describing your request.

 **Github Project Broad is intended only for core developers.**